 コンテンツにスキップ

-"All of your thoughts are summarized in one definitive photo.
-That's the power of photography."
-Kishin Shinoyama Special Interview: "Kishin Shinoyama Exhibition The Power of Photography THE PEOPLE by KISHIN"
+"All your feelings are concentrated in one decisive photograph.
+That is the power of photography."
+Kishin Shinoyama Special Interview: "Kishin Shinoyama Exhibition: The Power of Photography THE PEOPLE by KISHIN"

 「決定的な1枚には想いのすべてが集約される。それが“写真の力”」 篠山紀信スペシャルインタビュー:『篠山紀信展 写真力 THE PEOPLE by KISHIN』